JayLi2018/RuleCleanerKDD25/README.md

-This is the repository for RuleCleaner under review in KDD 2025 Feburary Cycle
+This is the repository for RuleCleaner accepted in KDD 2025 Feburary Cycle

 To generally run RuleCleaner with your desired parameters, please look into [run_rulecleaner](rulecleaner_src/run_rulecleaner.ipynb) and change the parameters as you like.